 Kenya remains the spiritual home of SportPesa.
-With a number of sponsorship deals and frequent community development programmes, we think we've earned our title of the most popular gaming company in Kenya.
+With a long history of sponsorship deals and the most extensive community development programme, we think we've earned our title of the most popular gaming company in Kenya.

 Having established strong partnerships with some of the biggest football clubs in the UK, we are proud to have our new European head office in the stunning Royal Liver building in Liverpool.